anquii/BIP39/README.md

 ## Acknowledgments

 In developing `BIP39`, [KevinVitale](https://github.com/KevinVitale)'s [WalletKit](https://github.com/KevinVitale/WalletKit) has been used as a reference implementation.
-In addition, `BIP39` depends on [krzyzanowskim](https://github.com/krzyzanowskim)'s [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) for crypto operations.

 ## Donations